 Fan Operating Limits

-Do not exceed the operating limits in the following tables.
+Do not exceed the operating limits in Table 37 through Table 41.
 A fan wheel operated beyond the rpm and temperature limits shown can suffer permanent distortion or fracture.
 The resulting unbalance can cause severe unit vibration.